Nerfstudio: A Modular Framework for Neural Radiance Field Development: Framework Design

 \section{Framework Design}

 The goals of Nerfstudio are to provide (1) modularity, (2) real-time visualization for development, and (3) ease of use with real data.
 In designing the framework, we consider trade-offs against designs that optimize for faster rendering or higher quality results on synthetic scenes.
-For instance, we prefer an implementation that allows for a modularized pythonic non-CUDA method over one that supports a faster, non-modularized CUDA method.
+For instance, we prefer an implementation that allows for a modularized pythonic non-CUDA method (i.e., where CUDA functionality is exposed via a PyTorch API) over one that supports a faster, non-modularized CUDA method (where CUDA code is written directly).
 Additionally, our design choices lead to simpler interfacing with an extensive visualization ecosystem which supports real-time rendering during test and train with custom camera paths.
 Finally, we focus on delivering results for real-world data rather than synthetic scenes to address audiences outside research including those in industry and non-technical users.

 With these three goals, the design of Nerfstudio promotes collaborations by providing a consolidated platform on which people can request for or contribute to new features.
 The long-term goal is for Nerfstudio to continue improving through community-driven contributions.